 Chef Rowley Leigh (of Le Café Anglais, Kensington Place, Le Poulbot, and prominent food writer) has worked in conjunction with Soho House Group to revive Café Monico, which originally opened in 1877 (although Bar Avalon was the most recent occupant), bringing their successful brand's touch to the elegant if seemingly independent venue.
 The cosy 180 seater all-day restaurant takes "inspiration from the Mediterranean sea and serves rustic Italian and French favourites" for the menu, plus it has a separate grill selection (think chicken paillard, pork chops, lamb cutlets, dover sole), as well as plenty of pasta, eggs, shellfish and salumi dishes alongside daily specials and a dish of the day (think Coq au vin on a Monday and Sunday roast beef).
 There's also a seasonal afternoon tea with some British favourites (such as treacle tart & blood orange cheesecake).
 The place is decked out in signature Soho House style with wood panels and studded leather chairs.
 There is also Cecconi's in Mayfair - a modern day classic Italian restaurant open to the public for breakfast, lunch and dinner seven days a week.

-Television Centre is a new neighbourhood comprising prime office, residential and leisure space together with a new Soho House members club and hotel in White City.
+Television Centre is a neighbourhood comprising prime office, residential and leisure space together with a new Soho House members club and hotel in White City.
 The 1.45 million sq ft project centres on the reinvention of the iconic Grade II listed BBC Television Centre building which retains its instantly recognisable rotunda and the creation of new outdoor landscaped spaces.
-Soho House is set to open a new 47-bedroom hotel in their distinctive style with views over the famous Television Centre forecourt as well as a new multi-level private members club with terrace and swimming pool on the roof.
-Information is still scarce so check back for further information and opening details.
+Soho House has opened a new 47-bedroom hotel in their distinctive style with views over the famous Television Centre forecourt as well as a new multi-level private members club with terrace and swimming pool on the roof.
+The Allis, on the ground floor, is open to the public - borrowing from the original concept in Soho House Chicago, The Allis is a relaxed social space, offering all-day drinks and dining.
+The lounge and bar has an outdoor terrace and an open kitchen for meetings, a quick bite to eat or late-night cocktails.

 Being in the know...